Puller28/EtsyImageStudio/replit.md

 - **AI Content Generation**: OpenAI GPT-4o for automated Etsy listing content.
 - **Payment Processing**: Paystack integration for ZAR payments, credit package purchases, and subscription management.
 - **Credit Transaction Tracking**: Comprehensive audit trail system for all credit usage with detailed transaction history, types, and balances.
-- **Local OpenAI Mockup Generation**: Fully integrated OpenAI API-based mockup generation replaces external services.
-Features include 5 room templates (living_room, bedroom, study, gallery, kitchen), JPEG compression for 10x smaller file sizes, and authentic artwork preservation without AI transformation.
+- **Proven Render API Mockup Generation**: Reverted to external Render-hosted API for perfect artwork preservation after discovering OpenAI's API modifies faces/artwork despite masking.
+Features include 5 room templates (living_room, bedroom, study, gallery, kitchen) with pixel-perfect artwork preservation.
 - **ComfyUI Integration**: RunPod serverless ComfyUI 5.2.0 is integrated for specific AI tasks, featuring an async-first architecture with retry logic and error handling.
 It supports custom ComfyUI workflows for tasks like `LatentComposite` for preserving artwork in mockups.
 - **Streamlined Mockup Interface**: Sequential mockup generation is now the default with a simplified single "Generate" button.
 Template selection removed from dashboard and replaced with direct flow to new mockup generation system.